khaeru/sdmx/doc/howto.rst

 ------------------------------------

 SDMX supports category-schemes to categorize dataflow definitions and other objects.
 This helps retrieve, e.g., a dataflow of interest.
-Note that not all agencies support categoryschemes.
+Note that not all agencies support category schemes.
 A good example is the ECB.
-However, as the ECB's SDMX service offers less than 100 dataflows, using categoryschemes is not strictly necessary.
+However, as the ECB's SDMX service offers less than 100 data flows, using category schemes is not strictly necessary.
-A counter-example is Eurostat which offers more than 6000 dataflows, yet does not categorize them.
+A counter-example is Eurostat which offers more than 6000 data flows, yet does not categorize them.
-Hence, the user must search through the flat list of dataflows.
+Hence, the user must search through the flat list of data flows.

-To search the list of dataflows by category, we request the category scheme from the ECB's SDMX service and explore the response:
+To search the list of data flows by category, we request the category scheme from the ECB's SDMX service and explore the response:

 .. ipython:: python